-16.1 A new window entitled "Visualization, Loading files, Selecting axes" appears.

-16.3 In the corresponding sub-menu, if you want a clustering of variables, choose the file: "ngus_var_act.txt".
+- 16.1 A new window entitled "Visualization, Loading files, Selecting axes" appears. - 16.2 Click on "Load coordinate" - 16.3 In the corresponding sub-menu, if you want a clustering of variables, choose the file: "ngus_var_act.txt".
 The principal coordinates of the active variables are selected.
 If you want a clustering of individuals, select the file: "ngus_ind.txt".